 TRIUMF has also suspended the requirement for doctor’s notes to support illness related absence.
 Our reporting guidelines allow us to properly assess the situation to ensure the risk to our employee’s and our community’s health is minimized.
 Non-COVID-19 absences will still follow regular procedure and be processed through Human Resources.
 While doctor’s notes have been suspended for regular sick leave as well, those absence/leaves that would normally require a note need to be discussed with Maxine McKay to review and assess a return to work, as per the standard practice.

 If you have questions regarding reporting or your current health status, you can contact your supervisor or send inquiries to email@example.com.

 As per the government of Canada guidelines, all unnecessary travel should not be undertaken.
-If you must travel, and you travel outside of Canada, you must self-isolate for 14 days upon returning and submit your Self Isolation Plan for review by government officials.
+If you must travel, and you travel outside of Canada, you may be required to self-isolate upon returning and submit your Self Isolation Plan for review by government officials.
 You can find more information on the self-isolation requirement here: https://www2.gov.bc.ca/gov/content/safety/emergency-preparedness-response-recovery/covid-19-provincial-support/self-isolation-on-return

 TRIUMF has been working hard to see that our temporary foreign employees are not negatively impacted due to COVID-19 reasons.
 This includes taking steps to ensure that employment continues during this period, and we are currently working to process extensions for end dates in the next six (6) months.
 We are also reviewing with supervisors and ALDs any appointments that are set to end or are unable to continue to make sure that leaving TRIUMF would not result in a precarious situation for the employee.